(Full time) 2022 start

 Career opportunities

-Previous graduates of this course have gone on to diverse careers in top firms worldwide, including as business analysts, country managers, product managers, trading executives, buyers, business development managers and roles in financial services.
+Previous graduates have gone on to diverse careers in top firms worldwide, including as business analysts, country managers, product managers and trading executives.
 Others have sought to internationalise their own family business.

-The MSc International Business also offers an excellent grounding for academic studies at PhD level.
+The MSc International Business also offers an excellent grounding for a research degree.

 Careers support